Chapter 14: Morality

 A mindful pursuit of connectivity, even when balanced by a healthy respect for architectivity, isn't going to make one wealthy.
 What can be expected from the effort, apart from the value of the experience itself, is a greater diversity to one's experience, a contribution to the profundity of connective spirituality and a greater awareness of one's participation in the cosmos.

 A better understanding of our place in the cosmos can relieve some pressures of the architective dominion.
 Comparing the finite reach of architectivity to the universal reach of connectivity assures us that the dominion is not universal.
 Indeed we have only begun to physically conceive of these scales since the inventions of the telescope and microscope.
 Understanding the natural bias towards architectivity and its overwhelming strength enables us to be more conscious of our choices.
-We can understand that our architective acts are controlled or organized by architective spirits, while the influences of holistic deities are subtle in the extreme and likely only to become noticeable in the absence of architective controls.
+We can understand that our architective acts are controlled or organized by architective spirits, while the effects of holistic deities are subtle in the extreme and likely only to become noticeable in the absence of architective controls.
 The architective contests between corporations and governments may put whole nations at war, but the relevance of holistic spirits lies in scales of subtlety and grandeur beyond our everyday contemplation.

 The architective dominion of our lives is compounded over the course of our lives, becoming increasingly complex as our personal history progresses.
 But as very young children we were not so tightly constrained and many of the connective behaviours we acquired when the world was new to us continue into our adult lives.
 As adults we may still react with the same pleasure to an aroma that delighted us in childhood.
 No matter how architectively complex our lives become, there remain a myriad things we do subconsciously that are not architective, and through these things we participate in the cosmic connective system - sometimes even singing along with the cosmic song.
 Being aware of this, we may consciously seek to widen our connective repertoire.